henrikstengaard/hstwb-installer/README.md

 This is where HstWB Installer come to aid and can help to automate such installations and should be possible for almost anyone to do with very little knowledge about Amiga.

-HstWB is short for my name and Workbench (very original, i know).
+*HstWB is short for my name and Workbench (very original, I know).*

 ## User interface